fonzerelly/library-ui/README.md

           ```
           git push origin master
           ```
           You will be asked for Username and Password.
-You the name of your token as Username and the token itself as Password.
+Use the name of your token as Username and the token itself as Password.

           ![gitlab-token-pw](./images/gitlab-token-pw.png)